 - The Christmas Bird Count is the longest running ornithological database.
 As we approach the count’s centennial, it continues to grow in importance as a way to monitor the status of resident and migratory bird populations across the western hemisphere.
 The count is 100% volunteer generated data that, over the years, has become a crucial part of the national U.S. database.
 More information is on the National Audubon Society website.

 Yes!
 The National Audubon Society used to collect $5/person to support publishing and distributing a hard copy volume of data, but since 2012 they no long collect a fee and the data is published digitally for all of us.
 A donation to National Audubon supports the Christmas Bird Count and many other things.
 Sign up for the citizen science eNewsletter to get American Birds Online, including Christmas Bird Count results.

 How can I participate?

 - Be a feeder watcher: If you have a bird feeder within the count circle, this is a fun and easy way to participate.
 Feeder watchers can participate for any length of time; from one hour to all day.
 NOTE: Your feeder must be within the count circle for us to be able to accept your data!
-Contact the Feederwatch Coordinator to particpate in this fun way!
-Note that data from feeders outside the count circle can not be collected, so please check the maps (links on this page) to be sure your feeder is within the defined area.
-A feeder watch form will be added soon!
+Contact the Feeder Watch Coordinator to participate in this fun way!
+Note that data from feeders outside the count circle can not be accepted, so please check the maps (links on this page) to be sure your feeder is within the count area.

 What happens at the end of the day?